Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Considerations

-Ensure compliance with journal ethics policies and institutional research standards.
+• Ensure compliance with journal ethics policies

 8. Responding Emotionally to Reviewer Feedback